mysteriousCoder9991/Django-Blog/README.md

 Presently its being hosted on the localhost
 In further update Search feature will also be added

-To execute the application type the following command __python manage.py runserver__
+To execute the application clone this repository type the following command `python manage.py runserver`